9 Ways to Enjoy Your Deck in Winter

 Put a roof over it!

-A wind block for your deck
+A windblock for your deck

 Whenever I check the Weather Network in winter, I always look for the wind chill.
 It’s not the cold that will get you.
 It’s the wind.
 Having a wind-blocking privacy wallOpens in a new tab. on your deck will not only stop the wind but also warm the deck as the sun reflects off the wall.
 It makes an incredible difference.
-Read more about Wind Walls on your deck by clicking hereOpens in a new tab..

-This is not an immediate fix, but in time trees, especially evergreens will shelter your deck in winter.
-Often you can only have a 6′ (1.8m) high privacy wall on your deck, but an evergreen can grow to over 40′ (12m).
-Now that’s a wind blockOpens in a new tab..
-The green living tree brings life to your yard and deck even in winter.
+This is not an immediate fix, but in time, trees, especially evergreens, will shelter your deck in winter.
+Often, you can only have a 6′ (1.8m) high privacy wall on your deck, but an evergreen can grow to over 40′ (12m).
+Now that’s a wind block.
+The green living tree brings life to your yard and deck, even in winter.

 Ryan Nickel